RosettaCommons/documentation/application_documentation/sym-dock.md

 -symmetry:symmetric_rmsd
 ```

-If you want to cluster the result make sure to output silent files ( -out: <file:silent> and -out: <file:silent_struct_type> binary ) as the symmetry information is lost when outputting PDB files.
+If you want to cluster the result make sure to output silent files ( -out:file:silent and -out:file:silent_struct_type binary ) as the symmetry information is lost when outputting PDB files.

 Expected Outputs
 ================